NewBridge Bank: NewBridge Bank

 On February 27, 2007 Lexington State Bank announced its intention to merge with the Greensboro-based FNB Southeast, a bank nearly equal in assets.
 With the merger approved by stockholders on July 31, 2007, the new bank is the sixth largest in North Carolina.
 The post-merger institution, operating under the name NewBridge Bank, began public operations on November 13, 2007.

-As of May 20, 2011, Union First Market Bank acquired the Harrisonburg, VA branch of NewBridge Bank.
+As of May 20, 2011, Union First Market Bank acquired the Harrisonburg, Virginia branch of NewBridge Bank.

 On October 1, 2013, NewBridge Bank completed its acquisition of Security Savings Bank of Southport, North Carolina, with six branches, giving the bank an increased presence in the Wilmington, North Carolina area.

 On November 1, 2013 NewBridge Bank announced the merger with Raleigh-based bank, CapStone Bank, which had $381.6 million in assets, in a deal valued then at $63.6 million.
 With the completion of the merger announced April 1, 2014, NewBridge Bank had $2.4 billion in assets and 40 locations.

 At a 2014 meeting of shareholders, NewBridge indicated an interest in adding markets in Virginia, as well as expanding in South Carolina.

 On March 2, 2015, NewBridge completed the $19.8 million acquisition of Premier Commercial Bank, started in 2008, with $168 million in assets and one banking office in Greensboro and several mortgage offices around the area and in Charlotte.

 On October 13, 2015, Yadkin Financial and NewBridge announced a $456 million deal expected to close in second quarter 2016, which would give Yadkin $7.1 billion in assets and 112 branches.
 Yadkin had few branches in the Piedmont Triad, where NewBridge had 28 branches, nine each in Davidson and Guilford Counties and four in Forsyth County.
 However, Yadkin said in its third-quarter 2016 report that the merging of NewBridge and Yadkin systems, delayed from September, would not take place because Yadkin was purchased by FNB Corporation; Newbridge Bank locations rebranded and integrated into FNB Corporation along with existing Yadkin locations.